EMDR Therapy for Emotional Neglect | Grand Rapids Trauma Therapist

 As this work unfolds, many people notice:

-• less overthinking and self-doubt
+• less self-doubt and overthinking

 • greater emotional clarity